 That aside, for self-care I enjoy Karaoke, fellowship with others and staycations.

-VICE PRESIDENT CENTRAL
+VICE PRESIDENT CENTRAL REGION

 Mele Wendt, MNZM has 25 years of governance experience and 17 years of leadership/management experience.
 Her roles have included being a high school teacher, the founding pacific islands liaison officer and manager of domestic student recruitment at Victoria University, and then the executive director of Fulbright NZ for ten years.